ENGINES OFF FOR KIDS’ HEALTH!

 • Frequent restarting won’t harm your engine.

-• In the US, we waste 3.8 million gallons of gas idling every day.
+• In the U.S., we waste 3.8 million gallons of gas idling every day.

 Steps to Take